jarle/remix-adonisjs-docs/docs/hands-on/build-an-ai-chat-app.md

 ## Create the chat route

-Create a new Remix route `/ai` with an action:
+Create a new React Router route `/ai` with an action:
 ```
 node ace remix:route --action ai
 ```